'Access Hollywood' tape won't be played during Donald Trump's secret criminal trial, judge says - ExBulletin

 Merchan said he would reconsider allowing prosecutors to show the tape if Trump's lawyers opened the door during the trial.

-The judge said he would later rule on the prosecution's request to present evidence on some of the sexual assault allegations that surfaced after the recording was released.
-Prosecutors support these allegations, and Trump's public denials provide critical context for the accusations against him and his intent and motive in paying to silence Stormy Daniels and then hiding the payoff.
+The judge said he would rule later, after further study, on the prosecution's request to present evidence on the sexual assault allegations that surfaced after the recording was made public.

-Before deciding that question, Merchan said prosecutors will need to make additional arguments about the admissibility of this evidence so he can better analyze it under the rules governing testimony and evidence regarding so-called prior bad acts.
+Before ruling, Merchan said prosecutors will have to make additional arguments about the admissibility of the evidence so he can better analyze it under rules governing testimony about so-called prior bad acts.

 |